 If you’re interested in learning more about the wrestlers and their rankings, you can check out the official rankings on the Nihon Sumo Kyokai website or in the Sumo Museum, which is on the grounds of the Ryogoku Kokugikan.

-Overall, the May Grand Sumo Tournament is an exciting and unique event that offers a glimpse into one of Japan’s most beloved sports.
+The May Grand Sumo Tournament is an exciting and unique event that offers a glimpse into one of Japan’s most beloved sports.
 Whether you’re a die-hard sumo fan or just looking for a fun and memorable experience, this tournament is definitely worth checking out.

 How To Get To The Ryogoku Sumo Stadium?